msecrist-couchbase/smallcb-training-capella/README.md

-  example link, there's a disconcerting jump back to top of the page rather than having the page stay mostly stable -- similar to docs behavior? maybe use an iframe?
+  example link, there's a disconcerting jump back to top of the page rather than having the page stay mostly stable -- similar to docs behavior? maybe use an iframe, but then URL won't be bookmarkable?

-favorites / recommendeds for examples?
+favorites / recommended examples?

-some examples that only make sense with a longer-running dev tire-kicking instance?
+some examples that only make sense when there's a longer-running session >= zipcar mode?

-allow InfoBefore / InfoAfter to have links? like, link to relevant docs page?

 feedback comments or votes on examples?